Global 21 cm signal: a promising probe of primordial features: Constraining bump-like primordial features from Planck constraints on reionization history

 The CMB observations by {\it Planck} \cite{Planck:2015sxf, Planck:2018vyg} have imposed limits on the ionization of the high-redshift intergalactic medium (IGM) through the parameter - Thomson scattering optical depth, $\tau_e$.
 As ionization progresses following the formation of the first stars and galaxies, CMB photons are scattered by free electrons in the IGM.
 Consequently, the observed CMB is influenced by the total column density of these free electrons along the line of sight.
 The reionization optical depth $\tau_e$ is constrained as one of the six parameters of the $\Lambda$CDM model.
 CMB observations by Planck indicate $\tau_{\rm Planck} = 0.058 \pm 0.012$ (95\% CL) \cite{Planck:2018vyg}.
 We compute the values of $\tau_e$ for bump-like models using \texttt{21cmFAST} and compare with $\tau_{\rm Planck}$ to derive constraints on the parameters $A_{\rm I}$ and $k_b$.

 Our results are shown on the top panel of Figure \ref{fig:tau_values} with {\it Planck} constraints on $\tau_e$ shown by the shaded region.
 Different markers indicate the amplitude of the features $A_{\rm I}$ at a given $k_{\rm peak}$.
 Within the 95\% confidence interval, several bump-like models predict $\tau_e$ values inconsistent with the data, allowing us to exclude these models.
 On the bottom panel, upper limits on $A_{\rm I}$ are presented for each $k_{\rm peak}$ obtained from this analysis in the range of $k\sim [10^{-1}, 10^2]$.
 We also show our constraints from a detailed analysis using the CMB angular power spectrum (temperature and polarization data) \cite{Naik:2022mxn} in the range $k\sim [10^{-4}, 0.15]$.
 Due to the distinct behaviour of bump-like features above and below $k^{\rm turn}$, the constraints become weaker as $k_{\rm peak} $ approaches $k^{\rm turn}$ and become unconstrained at $k \sim k^{\rm turn}$.
-The upper limit on $A_{\rm I}$ is the tightest when the features contribute maximally to the HMF, i.e., around $k \sim 7 \, {\rm Mpc}^{-1}$, and the amplitudes remain largely unconstrained at $k \gtrsim 70\,{\rm Mpc}^{-1}$.
-We note that the observational constraints on $A_{\rm I}$ and $k_{\rm peak}$ depend on the underlying EoR model as $k^{\rm turn}$ depends on the virial temperature.
+The upper limit on $A_{\rm I}$ is the tightest when the features contribute maximally to the HMF, i.e., around $k \sim 7 \, {\rm Mpc}^{-1}$, and the amplitudes remain largely unconstrained at $k \gtrsim 70\,{\rm Mpc}^{-1}$. depend on the underlying EoR model, as $k^{\rm turn}$ is sensitive to the virial temperature.
+Consequently, the upper limits on $A_{\rm I}$ presented here are valid only for the fiducial astrophysical parameter values.
+A more comprehensive analysis, involving a full exploration of the astrophysical parameter space using methods such as MCMC sampling, is planned for future work.